 BASIC OPERATION

-The units in this section must cover the interaction between the driver and the commercial motor vehicle (CMV).
-The student will receive instruction in the Federal Motor Carrier Safety Regulations (FMCSRs) and will be introduced to the basic CMV instruments and controls.
-The units in this section must also teach entry-level CDL driver-trainees how to properly perform vehicle inspections, control the motion of CMVs under various road and traffic conditions, shifting and backing techniques, and how to properly couple and uncouple tractor-trailers.
-During the off-street driving exercises required by this section, entry-level CDL driver-trainees must first familiarize themselves with the basic operating characteristics of a CMV.
-Then, students must be able to perform the skills in each unit to a level of proficiency required to permit safe transition to on-street driving.
+The units in this section must cover the interaction between the trainee and the commercial motor vehicle (CMV).
+The trainee will receive instruction in the Federal Motor Carrier Safety Regulations (FMCSRs) and will be introduced to the basic CMV instruments and controls.
+The units in this section must also teach entry-level CDL trainees how to properly perform vehicle inspections, control the motion of CMVs under various road and traffic conditions, shifting and backing techniques, and how to properly couple and uncouple tractor-trailers.
+During the off-street driving exercises required by this section, entry-level CDL trainees must first familiarize themselves with the basic operating characteristics of a CMV.
+Then, trainees must be able to perform the skills in each unit to a level of proficiency required to permit safe transition to on-street driving.

 Orientation

-This unit must introduce students to the tractor-trailer driver training curriculum and the components of a tractor-trailer.
-The student will learn the safety fundamentals, essential regulatory requirements (i.e., overview of FMCSRs/hazardous materials (HM) regulations), and driver responsibilities not directly related to driving.
-This unit must also cover the ramifications of non-compliance and driver disqualification provisions of not complying with the various sections of the FMCSRs including Parts 380, 382, 383, 387, and 390-399.
-This unit must also include an overview of the applicability of State and local laws relating to the safe operation of the CMV, including hazard awareness of vehicle size and weight limitations, low clearance areas (e.g., CMV height restrictions), and bridge formulas..
+This unit must introduce trainees to the tractor-trailer driver training curriculum and the components of a tractor-trailer.
+The trainee will learn the safety fundamentals, essential regulatory requirements (i.e., overview of FMCSRs/hazardous materials (HM) regulations), and trainee responsibilities not directly related to driving.
+This unit must also cover the ramifications and driver disqualification provisions and fines fornon-compliance with the various sections of the FMCSRs including Parts 380, 382, 383, 387, and 390-399.
+This unit must also include an overview of the applicability of State and local laws relating to the safe operation of the CMV, stopping at weigh stations/scales, hazard awareness of vehicle size and weight limitations, low clearance areas (e.g., CMV height restrictions), and bridge formulas.

 Control Systems/Dashboard

-This unit must introduce students to vehicle instruments and controls.
-The student will learn to read gauges and instruments correctly and learn proper use of vehicle safety components, including safety belts and mirrors.
-The student will also learn to identify, locate, and explain the function of each of the primary and secondary controls including those required for steering, accelerating, shifting, braking, and parking.
+This unit must introduce trainees to vehicle instruments and controls.
+The trainee will learn to read gauges and instruments correctly and learn proper use of vehicle safety components, including safety belts and mirrors.
+The trainee will also learn to identify, locate, and explain the function of each of the primary and secondary controls including those required for steering, accelerating, shifting, braking, and parking.

 Pre and Post-Trip Inspections

-This unit must stress to students the importance of vehicle inspections and help them develop the skills necessary for conducting pre-trip, en-route, and post trip inspections.
+This unit must stress to trainees the importance of vehicle inspections and help them develop the skills necessary for conducting pre-trip, en-route, and post trip inspections.
 This unit would include instruction in a driver’s personal awareness of their surroundings, including at truck stops, and at shipper/receiver locations.

 Basic Control